ReggieVW/cvat-docs/manual/annotate_person_key_points.md

 You can switch off the keyframe so intermediate frames will be drawn automatically.
 Interpolation will be used in between two keyframes.
 ![image](https://user-images.githubusercontent.com/35894891/171388737-3f40bbee-b661-497f-9c81-f97362fcf781.png)

-Interpolation can be a solution when there are key-points of two persons that intermingle for a few frames and manually correction is to cumbersome.
+Interpolation can be a solution when there are key-points of two persons that intermingle for a few frames and manually correction with dragging and moving the points is to cumbersome.
 ![image](https://user-images.githubusercontent.com/35894891/180450542-465abc43-e065-4fde-8572-11272fa56eaf.png)

 # Export annotation with person key points